tdeckers/openhab-mcp/README.md

 ### Configuration for Claude Desktop

-1. Build and run the Podman container as described in the "Installation and Usage" section.
+1. Run the container using the steps in "Quick Start" (published image) or "Optional: Build and run a custom image".
 2. Create a configuration file for Claude Desktop:

 Save the following as `claude_desktop_config.json` in your Claude Desktop configuration directory: